ironjan/klausurtool-ror/README.md

  * Uses http://stackoverflow.com/questions/9073446/where-do-you-store-your-rails-applications-version-number to update version
   * ```git tag $version``` & restart server

+# Incompatible updates

+ * In 0.7.0 the archive was changed to be independent of old_folder_instances
+  * The sql-script `data_conversion_0.6.6_to_0.7.0.sql` has to be executed after updating to 0.7.0 (Don't forget to backup!)

 ## Links that helped to get started